coderefinery/snakemake_hackathon/content/Snakemake_intro.md

     script:
         "copy.py"
 ```
-In the Python file, we have access to the `snakemake` object, which allows us to get access to input and output files!
+In the Python file, we have access to the `snakemake` object, which allows us to get access to the content of the `input` and `output` directives!
 We do not need to parse any command line arguments.
-The access is granted because of the `script` keyword, which works like a wrapper around the script.
+The access is granted by the `script` keyword, which works like a wrapper around the script.
 Similar integrations are available for other languages as well: R, Markdown, Julia, Rust, Bash and Jupyter Notebook.
-See the current list in the [docs](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#external-scripts)
+See the current list in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#external-scripts).

 ### Dependencies between rules